kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

   -  Throttling Requests Using RavenDB for [.NET](https://www.codeproject.com/Articles/5260137/Throttling-Outgoing-HTTP-Requests-in-a-Distributed) and [Node.js](https://www.codeproject.com/Articles/5260913/Throttling-Outgoing-Requests-in-Node-js)
   - [Role of Indexing in RavenDB, MongoDB, and PostgreSQL](https://kamranicus.com/posts/2020-05-26-ravendb-indexing-mongodb-postgresql)
   - [What's New in RavenDB 5.0](https://ravendb.net/articles/whats-new-in-ravendb-50)
-- ❌ Migrate to Ghost for this blog
+- ⛔ Migrate to Ghost for this blog
   - No dice, I spent much less time on this blog and focused more on the DIY blog (see below!)
-- b Speak at NDC MN and one other regional conference
+- 🌓 Speak at NDC MN and one other regional conference
   - I actually spoke instead [at MDC in May](https://bit.ly/StorybookForGameEnginesMDC2020) virtually and then the [React Minneapolis user group](https://www.meetup.com/React-Minneapolis-Meetup/events/270736371/) and I even did an ad-hoc talk at THAT.us conference

 ### Financial

-- ❌ Get [Keep Track of My Games](http://ktomg.com) to make a profit
+- ⛔ Get [Keep Track of My Games](http://ktomg.com) to make a profit
   - Still no dice yet, I focused on starting a community with Discord integration in 2020
 - ✅  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
   - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
 It earned exactly $16 but there is still earnings yet to be paid out that bring it into the $20-30 range.
 That's **almost** profitable 😂